Knowledge without Wisdom: Measuring Misalignment between LLMs and Intended Impact: Acknowledgments

 \section{Acknowledgments}

-We thank Ben Domingue and Chris Piech for their insights.
-We are also grateful for the feedback from members of Stanford Trustworthy AI Research (STAIR) Lab, Stanford Lytics Lab, and member of Stanford's ``Researching, Presenting and Publishing Work in AI \& Education'' Group from Spring 2025.
+We thank Ben Domingue and Chris Piech for their time and insights.
+We are also grateful for the feedback from members of Stanford Trustworthy AI Research (STAIR) Lab, Stanford Lytics Lab, Piech Lab, Stanford's Social NLP working group, and Stanford's ``Researching, Presenting and Publishing Work in AI \& Education'' Group from Spring 2025.
+Finally, we thank the reviewers for their constructive feedback.